 Oral Microbiology Important Notes

-• Time – repeated ingestion of carbohydrate at short interval
+- Time – repeated ingestion of carbohydrates at short intervals

 Oral Microbiology Long Essays